New Government Bill Targets Number Plate Crime & See Our Protection Guide

 Protect Yourself and Your Number Plate

-Fit tamper-proof screws to deter theft.
+to deter theft.

 Keep proof of your vehicle’s whereabouts (tracker, CCTV, photos, dashcam footage, receipts).

-At Plates4Less, we are a fully compliant RNPS-registered supplier.
+.
 We follow all legal checks to keep your order and your personal data safe.
-By
+By choosing to have your number plates made by a trusted, registered

-choosing to have your number plates made by a trusted, registered supplier, you’re not only protecting yourself, you’re helping to shut down the
+supplier, you’re not only protecting yourself, you’re helping to shut down the supply chain for criminals.

 Sources

-*Research conducted by Churchill Motor Insurance, based on data obtained through a Freedom of Information request to the DVLA.
-This data is
+, based on data obtained through a Freedom of Information request to the DVLA.
+This data is reported in their August 2025 article titled “Stolen

-reported in their August 2025 article titled “Stolen and cloned plates on the rise: public urged to stay vigilant.”
+and cloned plates on the rise: public urged to stay vigilant.”

 ** Vehicle Registration Offences Review Bill debate, MP Sarah Coombes